 Why is The Lion King rated PG?
 The Lion King is rated PG “for sequences of violence and peril, and some thematic elements.”
 Right off the bat, with the realistic aspects of the visuals, this already affects so much of the PG rating.
 The Lion King may not be for all audiences, especially those with younger animal-loving kids.

 Adult Themes.
 Thankfully with a bunch of animals and ZERO adults in this film, the adult themes content is down to NONE.

 Language.
 There are NO swear words of note in this film.
 But due to the overwhelming response I had during the Secret Life of Pets 2 review, I will note a few tweaked language additions that parents should look out for.
 Timone does say a “Thank G-d!
 Who is the brains of this operation?” which could be seen as a Lord’s name in vain reference.
 There’s also a completion of Pumbaa’s original line “every time that I…farted.” in case that word bothers you.

-I would recommend this film for kids as young as 4 – depending on their vulnerability to suspense, animal-loving emotions and how they take the original film moments.
+What child age rating is recommended to watch The Lion King?
+I would recommend this film for kids as young as 4 years old – depending on their vulnerability to suspense, animal-loving emotions and how they take the original film moments.

 Follow Disney’s The Lion King:

 - Facebook: https://www.facebook.com/DisneyTheLionKing/